“Until lions have their own historians, tales of the hunt will glorify the hunter”

 When Lewinale Havette was ten, She left her home in Liberia to live in the United

 States.
-Her mother told her and her sisters to carry their culture with them and remember the roots that sustain them.
+Her mother told her and her sisters to carry their culture with them and remember the roots that will always sustain them.

-As time passed, Havette understood the study of Mitochondrial Eve (also mt-MRCA) , and the single-origin hypothesis.
-Both are the scientific understandings of the genesis and migration of modern humans.
+Questioning origin, purpose and the evolution of culture, Lewinale began to study the findings of Mitochondrial Eve (also mt-MRCA), and the single-origin hypothesis.
 Her work stems from her development and understanding of this as she uses photography, raw diamonds, paint and ink to focus on human history, traditions, and relationship with women and the mother continent.

-Originally, Lewinale was drawn to making portraits of interracial and intercultural couples, living in the United States.
+Originally, Lewinale was drawn to making portraits of intercultural couples, living in the United States.
 As she dug deeper, she began her representational works.

 In both contemporary and traditional ways, Havette tells a story of the stolen splendor that existed (and partly still exists), free of the dominant ideology of patriarchy and prior to Western colonialism.
 Through her work, she marries art, history and science.
 She uses symbols and meditations on ideas of old culture, new culture, African Americans’ relationship to water, and life through birth.
 Lewinale Havette examines female spiritual and sexual capabilities and the forced suppression and ignorance of said capabilities.
 She questions the beliefs, behaviors, fears and influences which form our human relationships and the way in which we view otherness.